User stories… in the agile environment everybody is talking about them. And almost everybody is writing them, or at least trying to.

 I’ve written hundreds, maybe thousands of user stories.
 They weren’t all great, especially in the beginning of my career.
 But over time the stories became better and better, because I never stopped learning from colleagues, team members, blogposts and so on.
 The feedback I got from my teams made me write this post for people who want to read and learn a few tips and tricks for writing better user stories.
 Or if you are just starting your career as a Product Owner, Business Analyst or any other position in which you’re writing stories, this post could be helpful.

-User stories are written for development teams to create a product.
+User stories are written for evoking a conversation with development teams in order to create a product.

 The right product.